-If you are struggling to choosing destinations for your Scottish travel itinerary this article will be a good place to start.
+If you are struggling to choose destinations for your Scottish travel itinerary this article will be a good place to start.
 While it is extremely difficult to just choose 19 of the most beautiful places to visit in Scotland (this list could be very long!) these are my top picks!

 Consider this post as an overview of some of the best places to visit in Scotland.
 You will also find links to more detailed posts that you can click through to help you plan your visit once you have firmed up your general travel itinerary.

 Need help starting the planning process?
 Check out my complete guide to planning your trip which includes the step-by-step process we go through when we plan our own travels.